 Factors That Make Semi-Truck Accidents More Dangerous

-- Stopping Distance: Semi-trucks cannot stop quickly, especially at high speeds, increasing the likelihood of severe accidents.
+- Stopping distance: Semi-trucks cannot stop quickly, especially at high speeds, increasing the likelihood of severe accidents.

-- Limited Visibility: Truck drivers have significant blind spots around their vehicles, making it harder to see cars beside or behind them.
+- Limited visibility: Truck drivers have significant blind spots around their vehicles, making it harder to see cars beside or behind them.

-- Jackknifing and Rollovers: Many semi-truck accidents involve the truck jackknifing or tipping over, creating multi-vehicle accidents.
+- Jackknifing and rollovers: Many semi-truck accidents involve the truck jackknifing or tipping over, creating multi-vehicle accidents.

-- Hazardous Cargo: Some trucks carry flammable, toxic, or hazardous materials, which can escalate the danger in a crash.
+- Hazardous cargo: Some trucks carry flammable, toxic, or hazardous materials, which can escalate the danger in a crash.

 Higher Standards for Semi-Truck Drivers